Wighugan/BookmarkRecipeBook/README.md

 ⭐ Bookmark Recipe Book

-This is the mod that help you save the recipes you want to craft.
+This is the mod that help you save time when crafting by adding a bookmark tab that save the recipes you want in it.

 ✨ Features